baghel-rohan/bootsplash_setup/README.md

 ## Run the script

-- After the above setup run the script (arguments if needed, preferred default arguments).
+- After the above setup `npm link` inside bootsplash_script project, and then run the `setup_bootsplash` in root of project (arguments if needed, preferred default arguments).

 ### iOS